Rob Edwards (footballer, born 1982): Watford

 On 11 May 2022, Edwards was announced as the new head coach of Watford, taking over from Roy Hodgson at the conclusion of the 2021–22 season.
 His first game on 1 August was a 1–0 home win over Sheffield United with a goal by João Pedro.

 On 26 September 2022, Edwards was sacked as head coach after winning three out of ten league games and with Watford in 10th place.
+Slaven Bilic succeeded him on the same day.